This post contains affiliate links. Please see our disclosure policy.

 • Maple Buttercream Frosting: Another decorating option is to skip the icing and top your cookies with maple syrup buttercream frosting instead.

-• Wrap cookie dough in plastic wrap and freeze for at least 30 minutes before rolling.
+• Wrap cookie dough in plastic wrap and refrigerate for 2 hours or even overnight before rolling.
 It is much easier to work with cold dough.
-Warm dough is harder to cut and transfer onto cookie tray.
+Warm dough is harder to cut and transfer onto cookie the tray.

-• If your cookie dough becomes too soft, simply place back in the freezer to chill.
+• If your cookie dough becomes too soft, simply place it back in the fridge to chill.
 Cookies will be soft out of the oven but harden some as they cool to the perfect texture.

 • Pipe icing onto completely cooled cookies.